-The Group has (a) offered and granted six loans to external parties (2015 - six) via an independent and non-controlling vehicle which is Jetwin Investment Pty Ltd (the "Intermediary") to borrowers located in Australia (b) offered and granted three loan (2015 - one) to external parties via its Hong Kong subsidiary (registered money lender in Hong Kong).
+The Group has (a) offered and granted six loans to external parties (2016 - six) via an independent and non-controlling vehicle which is Jetwin Investment Pty Ltd (the "Intermediary") to borrowers located in Australia (b) offered and granted four loans (2016 - three) to external parties via its Hong Kong subsidiary (registered money lender in Hong Kong).
 The Intermediary was incorporated in Australia in 2013 by third parties.